 a) Judge’s Instructions.
 The Judge indicates to the handler where to start, when to start, when to restart after each halt and when the exercise is complete.

 b) Exercise Instructions w/gun shots.
 The handler and dog (on leash) report to the correct area as specified by the Judge and removes the leash.
 The heeling off leash exercise starts with the handler acknowledging the Judge with the dog in the basic position.
 The dog should willingly and freely follow the handler upon the voice command to heel, fuss, etc. At the beginning of the exercise, the handler must proceed in a straight line 40 to 50 normal paces without stopping.
 A left turn about is performed.
 After 10 to 15 paces of normal heeling, a running heel and a slow heel, each of 10 to 15 paces, are to be demonstrated and then back to a normal pace.
 The handler must go directly from the fast pace to the slow pace then back to normal pace.
 Each change of pace allows the handler to give a single heel command.
 After the slow pace, the handler resumes normal pace, continues another 10 to 15 paces then performs a right turn for 10 to 15 paces then another right turn continues forward for another 20 paces then performs a left turn about, continues another 10 to 15 paces and halts.
 At this time the handler acknowledges the Judge and waits for the Judge to signal the team when to continue.
 Once the Judge indicates the team to continue, the team will heel another 10 to 15 paces then perform a left turn and continue heeling into a group of markers.
-The markers shall be rubber cones or similar objects placed on the corners of a rectangle approximately eight to ten square feet.
+The markers shall be rubber cones or similar objects placed on the corners of a square approximately eight to ten feet apart.
 When entering the markers, a right and left turn must be demonstrated, after the turns, the handler halts and the dog sits (in the basic position) within the group of markers.
 The handler acknowledges the Judge, continues heeling back to the original starting position and halts.
 The handler then acknowledges the Judge for concluding the exercise.

 Additional instructions for this exercise concern the actions of the handler.
 The handler is only permitted to use voice commands when starting the exercise or when changing pace.
 When the handler comes to a stop, the dog sits in the basic position without being influenced by the handler.
 During the halt, the handler is not permitted to change the basic position and especially must not move to align with the dog so as to cause the dog to be in proper position.

 Instructions for the gunfire test.
-While the dog and handler are performing the heeling exercise, at least two gunshots (6-9 mm) are to be fired (not while moving through the group) and the dog must remain indifferent to the gun noise.
+While the dog and handler are performing the heeling exercise, at least two gunshots (.22 cal.) are to be fired (not while moving through the group) and the dog must remain indifferent to the gun noise.
 The shots must be fired from a distance of fifteen paces with two shots fired with a three second interval.
 Should the dog demonstrate gun insecurity, the dog must be assessed a non-qualifying score and be excused immediately from the trial.
 If the dog demonstrates a certain aggression toward the gunshots, this must be scored as conditionally faulty as long as the dog remains under the control of the handler.
 The full score can only be awarded to the dog that demonstrates gunshot indifference.
 Special emphasis must be placed upon gunshot indifference.
 Should the dog show strong avoidance of the gunshot, such as running away, the dog must be assessed a non-qualifying score and be excused immediately from the trial.
 If the dog shows potential gunshot insecurity, the Judge may elect to test the dog with additional gunshots to determine the dog’s response.
 The gunfire test must only be executed during the heeling exercise.

 c) Scoring the Heeling Off Leash Exercise.
 The Judge is evaluating the correctness of the heeling position and the behavior of the dog.
 Dogs that display positive, energetic attitudes and attentiveness to the handler are most desirable.